- What 10 things are most important when planning a website?

 Google released its browser (Chrome) in 2008.
 This is the preferred browser as it allows for logins to span devices.
 A user on a phone browser can easily visit a page that is on their desktop computer at home.
 Google is optimistic that this new browser will soon be widely accepted among the loyal Google users.

-Remaining relevant is Microsoft Internet Explorer.
-IE continues to provide internet users with an excellent experience.
-Because IE was one of the first and most widely accepted browsers, it has some significant rendering problems since the CSS revolution of 2004.
-Recently released IE10 claims to have solved many of these in the hopes of preserving the top spot amongst internet users.
-Appeal Design currently supports IE version 8+
+Remaining relevant is Microsoft's Edge Browser (formerly Internet Explorer).
+Edge continues to provide internet users with an excellent experience.
+Because it was born from Internet Explorer, it was one of the first and most widely accepted browsers, it has some significant rendering problems since the CSS3 revolution circa 2013.

 Apple's Safari browser has a significant share of browsers used.
 Some technologies that function on PC browsers may not function correctly on Apple proprietary browser.
-Appeal Design recommends Mozilla Firefox be used in place of Safari on a Mac platform.
+Appeal Design recommends Google Chrome be used in place of Safari on a Mac platform.